Indonesia threatens to block WhatsApp messaging over obscene content

 Indonesia had 69 million monthly active Facebook users as of the first quarter of 2014, ranking the country fourth globally after the United States, India and Brazil, company data showed.

+The country’s regulators have reached settlements with several technology companies after threatening to shut them down.
+In August, Indonesia announced it would block Giphy’s website for showing gambling-related ads.
+Access soon was restored after it agreed to cooperate with regulators.

+Bans similarly were rescinded in recent years on social media websites such as Vimeo and Tumblr and the chat app Telegram, which regulators had said was “full of radicals and terrorist propaganda.”

 The Indonesian Consumers Foundation (YLKI) had urged the communications ministry to block pornographic GIF images accessible via emoticons, complaining that children could easily reach them, according to news website kompas.com.
+Terms of use for WhatsApp, Tenor and Giphy say users must be 13 years old.

-(Reporting by Cindy Silviana; Writing by Ed Davies; Editing by Clarence Fernandez)
+Reporting by Cindy Silviana in Jakarta and Paresh Dave in San Francisco; Writing by Ed Davies; Editing by Clarence Fernandez and Diane Craft